 no rear mirror anymore.
 Turns out he bumped into another car, and the thing went

-three mirrors before already," and we drove on.
+three mirrors before already," and kept driving.

 In my second week, I had a visit from my boss.
 Apparently, I was done with the

 workload that they planned for my three-week internship.
 I was used to